catamuscalu/analyticsSimulator/README.md

   - the user logged out event has 3 fields: timestamp, user_id, session_id

   - the session_id identifies a specific user session on the site and is unique

+  - think of a simple implementation that should not take more than a couple of hours to complete, in the "production-ready" philosophy